Data Cleaning in Machine Learning

 df=pd.read_csv(“Give file path“,na_values=missing_values)

-In column named ‘OWN_OCCUPIED’, Most values are ‘Y’ so , it is better to replace the NA value with most occurring value ‘Y’
+In the column named ‘OWN_OCCUPIED’, Most values are ‘Y’ so, it is better to replace the NA value with the most occurring value ‘Y’

-Now there is number in column OWN_OCCUPIED, where one of the characters ‘Y’ or ‘N’ should be there.
-Similarly there is word HURLEY present in column NUM_BATH, where a number is expected.
+Now there is a number in column OWN_OCCUPIED, where one of the characters ‘Y’ or ‘N’ should be there.
+Similarly, there is word HURLEY present in column NUM_BATH, where a number is expected.
 These can be removed as follows:

-First we will see about removing HURLEY word from column and we will replace it with NaN.
-(A loop can be generated to replace all such values with NaN, which are not float)
+First, we will see about removing the HURLEY word from the column and we will replace it with NaN.
+(A loop can be generated to replace all such values with NaN, which does not float)

 for row in df[‘NUM_BATH’]: